 This section will walk you through the process of applying to the LSA Honors Program and answer questions regarding the process.
 Finally, the actual essay questions are provided.

 Please note: our admissions process is in alignment with acceptance into U-M LSA.
 For this reason, we require admittance into LSA prior to your application to the Honors Program.
-We will post the essay prompts early in October, so that you can being writing (if you choose), but the actual upload will not be accepted until after the first round of admits which are historically mid December.
+We will post the essay prompts in late October, so that you can begin writing (if you choose), but the actual upload will not be accepted until after the first round of admits which are historically mid December.

 - Why does the Honors program use essay questions?